OwnerCharles E. Fipke

 “The whole key was I wanted to save ground on the first turn and I was able to do that,” said winning rider Velazquez.
 “I got her in a comfortable position where I thought she was going well.
 At the three-eighths pole I followed Jose Ortiz's horse (Elate) and all of a sudden she stopped and I had to go a little sooner than I wanted to.
 I got to the lead a little too soon for me but, I mean, it was perfect.”

 In January of 2018, Forever Unbridled was named the 2017 Champion Older Dirt Female Eclipse Award winner.
 Forever Unbridled made one more start before being retired.
-She finished fifth in the 2018 Dubai World Cup.
+She finished fifth in the 2018 Dubai World Cup and was subsequently retired to begin her broodmare career.

 |March 31, 2018||Dubai World Cup Sponsored By Emirates Airline||MEYDAN RACECOURSE||1||5|